jaysonvirissimo/active_recall/README.md

 Reviewing
 ---------

-In addition to an <code>expired</code> method, Okubo provides a suggested reviewing sequence for all unknown words in the deck.
+In addition to an <code>expired</code> method, ActiveRecall provides a suggested reviewing sequence for all unknown words in the deck.
 Words are randomly chosen from all untested words, failed, and finally expired in order of precedence.

 ```ruby
 user.words.review #=> [word]